Nec0ti/Rock-Paper-Scissors/README.md

 ## Introduction

 This is a simple Rock, Paper, Scissors game implemented in JavaScript using Math.random().
-The game allows two players to compete against each other by choosing one of the three options: rock, paper, or scissors.

 ## How to Play